Cloud applications are perceived as an inherently easily deployed, modified, scaled and metered service. This provides...

 Dealing with "connectedness"

 However, if an organization chooses to implement it, the evolving, modern enterprise architecture will be cloud-like.
-Whether applications end up running on shared, public services like AWS and Azure; on private infrastructure built on software like Azure Stack, OpenStack or vCloud; or a combination of both, the architecture must assume the availability of shared, even if only within an organization, metered software services can be instantly instantiated, modified, scaled and interconnected.
+Whether applications end up running on shared, public services like AWS and Azure; private infrastructure built on software like Azure Stack, OpenStack or vCloud; or a combination of both, the architecture must assume the availability of shared, even if only within an organization, metered software services can be instantly instantiated, modified, scaled and interconnected.
 As organizations build digital services that look more like Facebook and Uber, the application architecture must resemble cloud-native services and not monolithic systems sequestered on a single box.

 The modern architecture should have the following key attributes: